 Dosage sizes of CoQ10 supplements range anywhere from 50–1,200 milligrams per day.
 Most supplements fall in the 100–200 milligram range.
 (55)

-Depending on the condition studies attempt to treat, the dosages range from 90 milligrams up to 1,200 milligrams.
+Depending on the condition studies attempt to treat, the CoQ10 dosage recommendations can range from 90 milligrams up to 1,200 milligrams.
 This larger dose has typically been used only to study the neurological benefits of CoQ10 — most successful studies use between 100–300 milligrams.

-How much do these products typically cost, and how can you find a trustworthy brand?
+How much do CoQ10 supplements typically cost, and how can you find a trustworthy brand?